ajwills72/ajwills72.github.io/willslab-ply.md

 save, exit, and then `source ~/.bashrc`

-## Remote reboot
+### Remote reboot

-Remote reboot via SSH was set up following [these instructions](https://freundschafter.com/research/how-to-create-and-open-an-encrypted-ubuntu-linux-18-04-server-with-dropbear-through-ssh/) concerning `dropbear-initramfs`.
-Currently, only AW has the SSH key required to gain access to this functionality, and only AW knows the password to decrypt the drive once access is granted.
+Only AW has the SSH key required to gain access to this functionality, and only AW knows the password to decrypt the drive once access is granted.
 Send an SMS to AW in case of emergency.

-There are three steps

-1. Reboot: `sudo reboot`

-2. Unlock drive: `ssh root@10.224.46.144 -p 8022 -i ~/.ssh/id_rsa`, wait until you see the "please unlock" dialog including the final colon, type in the password that was used to encrypt the drive.

-3. Now you can log in normally, as per above.